Free recoil

-Free recoil / Frecoil is a vernacular term or jargon for recoil energy of a firearm not supported from behind.
+Free recoil / Frecoil is the recoil energy of a firearm not supported from behind.
 Free recoil denotes the translational kinetic energy (E_{t}) imparted to the shooter of a small arm when discharged and is expressed in joules (J), or foot-pound force (ft·lb_{f}) for non-SI units of measure.
 More generally, the term refers to the recoil of a free-standing firearm, in contrast to a firearm securely bolted to or braced by a massive mount or wall.
 Free recoil should not be confused with recoil: